 - Registered Agency status is valid for three years and can be renewed as many times as you need

-- Registered agencies receive copies of both accreditation publications, gain access to an online platform, and may participate in frequent web-based trainings.
+- Registered agencies receive a copy of the most recent accreditation publication, gain access to an online platform, and may participate in frequent web-based trainings.

 - You will be asked to assign an accreditation manager at this stage.
-We recommend your accreditation manager complete the required trainings (Quality Improvement Through Accreditation and Peer Assessment) early on.
+We recommend your accreditation manager complete the required trainings (Quality Improvement for the Fire and Emergency Services and Peer Assessment) early on.

 - Complete the forms listed below and email them to us at email@example.com